-Most Common Reasons of Hair Pulling in Cats
+Most Common Reasons for Hair Pulling in Cats

 This can basically tie in with everything.
 A flea infestation, stress, poor diet, and even allergies can cause deficiencies.
 The body of a cat works the same way as our human bodies in that when something is lacking, it takes stored minerals and vitamins to compensate.
 The most common vitamin deficiency in cats and dogs is vitamin D. This has to do with the lack of outdoor lighting and exposure to the sun.
 Most foods are fortified with synthetic vitamin D but sometimes it isn’t properly absorbed.
 It is a good idea to take your cat outdoors weekly if the weather permits.
 Never let them out unsupervised.
 A really good option for this is to have a cat enclosure for them to be put in and enjoy the outdoors while remaining safe.
 This way, you don’t have to worry about all the other issues that come with the outdoors and you can easily control and keep fleas away from this area with plants and flowers that deter them away.